TIK-NFL/jupyterhub/README.md

 3. If you want to use the single user image provided by this project, build the image with
    ```
-   docker build -t integrable-jupyterhub-notebook:latest notebook/
+   docker build -t embedded-jupyterhub-notebook:latest notebook/
    ```
-   and change the `DOCKER_NOTEBOOK_IMAGE` variable to `integrable-jupyterhub-notebook:latest` within the `.env` file.
+   and change the `DOCKER_NOTEBOOK_IMAGE` variable to `embedded-jupyterhub-notebook:latest` within the `.env` file.
    Note that you might also build your own user server images upon the proposed one, e.g. to install another kernels.

 4. In case of __development__, generate self-signed SSL key pairs within `configurable-http-proxy/ssl` with: